Shubhamyadav0187/Logic-Building-Projects/passwordStrength/README.md

 # React + Vite

+---

+# Password Strength Checker
+## the main focus is logic building, not just UI.
+Here’s a list (from beginner to advanced) where you’ll practice thinking + coding logic:
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: